 Missing from the female friend trope is any coherent account of power outside the friendship — that is, other than the power of female friendship to uplift and the countervailing power of boorish men to tyrannize.
 But contending with the displacement of women from the modernist tradition is not so simple.
 Answering that trickier question would require more than what a history written under the sign of the female friend can deliver — at least in these glib incarnations.
 Among other preliminaries, it might require asking why Emma Bovary spends her days reading such sappy books.

-Noelle Bodick is a PhD candidate in history at Princeton.
+Noelle Bodick is a writer living in Washington, D.C.